murfffi/zebra4j/README.md

 puzzles".
 Such libraries are used as backend of interactive games aimed at children of all ages.
 [Try it out right in your browser!](https://murfffi.github.io/zebra-apps/demo/)

-While there are many available solutions there, this library has some unique
+This library has some unique features, not available in alternative solutions:
-features:
 - It can describe generated puzzles in multiple languages, not just produce data structures.
 See "Localizing" section for details.
 - It supports both puzzles that end with question like "Who owns the zebra?" and